 Black River Technical College can act to remove a Respondent entirely or partially from its education program or activities on an emergency basis when an individualized safety and risk analysis has determined that an immediate threat to the physical health or safety of any student or other individual justifies removal.
-This risk analysis is performed by the Title IX Coordinator in conjunction with any necessary authority figures including but not limited to Campus Police, Vice Presidents, Supervisors, Directors, and/or any employee of Black River Technical College that would be needed to determine risk in this analysis.
+This risk analysis is performed by the Title IX Coordinator in conjunction with any necessary authority figures including but not limited to Campus Policy, Vice Presidents, Supervisors, Directors, and/or any employee of Black River Technical College that would need to ascertain in this analysis.

-In all cases in which an emergency removal is imposed, the student will be given notice of the action and the option to request to meet with the Title IX Coordinator prior to such action/removal being imposed, or as soon thereafter as reasonably possible, to show cause why the action/removal should not be implemented or should be modified.
+In all cases in which an emergency removal is imposed, the respondent(s) or complainant(s) will be given notice of the action and the option to request to meet with the Title IX Coordinator prior to such action/removal being imposed, or as soon thereafter as reasonably possible, to show cause why the action/removal should not be implemented or should be modified.
 This request must be done in a timely manner.